bparment1/time_series_patterns/README.md

 # time_series_patterns
 This repository contains general code to analyze time series.
-This is as part of Research Support at SESYNC.
+This is generated as part of the Research Support at SESYNC.
 The goal is to provide a set of functions related analysis of time series, trends and variability and cycles.

 This includes:
-1) detection and removeal of trends:
+1) detection and removal of trends:
 - theil sen
 - ordinary least square
 - differencing